tatusmatrix/Midis_Odoo_test/README.md

 - Consistency of short information of App in Kanban view at Apps while switching on/off developer modes.
 - Change of type of model in attribute for previously already mentioned record id attribute value.
 - (nuance) Duplicate action at New form creates two new records (like Save action, View action and then Duplicate action).
-- Additional menu created while Uninstall process can't be deleted ().
+- Additional menu created while Uninstall process can't be deleted.